Vasco House, Kochi

 Vasco House is one of the oldest surviving Portuguese residences in Fort Kochi, located in the city of Kochi, in the Indian state of Kerala.
 It is believed by some sources to have once been the residence of the Portuguese explorer Vasco da Gama.
 The building is considered a representative example of early European domestic architecture in the region and reflects the historical interactions between European powers and the Malabar Coast during the Age of Discovery.
+The building is presently used as a heritage homestay.

 History

 Vasco House is believed to date to the early 16th century, making it one of the earliest European-style residential structures in Kochi.
 Local tradition suggests that Vasco da Gama, who first arrived in Calicut in 1498, may have stayed at the residence during visits to Kochi, although no conclusive historical documentation confirms this.

-The house has remained through various colonial phases, including Portuguese, Dutch, and British rule.
+The house has remained through various colonial phases, including Portuguese, Dutch, and British Raj.
 Its architecture features whitewashed exteriors, glass-pane windows, and a verandah with wooden railings-characteristics of Portuguese-style dwellings adapted to the local climate.